Links

 Remove a streamer

 1. Remove a streamer from the streamers list.
-Example:/twitch streamers remove xqc Example: /twitch streamers remove https://twitch.tv/xqc
+Example:/twitch remove xqc Example: /twitch remove https://twitch.tv/xqc

 View the current streamers list

 1. Show the current twitch streamers list.
-Example:/twitch streamers show
+Example:/twitch list

 Notification Cooldowns